Travel Guides

 The mountain has runs for all levels, including advanced terrain

 The hotel has two options for breakfast: a sit-down meal at Cortina or grab-and-go at Wildflower Market.
 (There’s seating nearby.)
 Cortina offers a decadent buffet as well as à la carte items.
-Both are great, and Cortina can also be a quick meal if you’re eager to hit the slopes.
+Both are great, and Cortina can also be a quick meal if you’re eager to get to the slopes.

 Hit the Mountain

 Grab your gear from Compass Sports and head over to the nearby lift.
 If you’ve never been to Big Sky before, definitely book a guide from Mountain Sports School.
-The mountain is massive, and your guide can show you where the best snow is that day, where to ski based on your ability level, and recommend local spots to check out.
+The mountain is massive, and your guide can show you where the best snow is that day, explain where to ski based on your ability level, and recommend local spots to check out.

 Have lunch at Shedhorn Grill, a casual spot on the mountain.
 If you’re up for it, it’s a great reward for skiing after the tram.
 If you’re not tram-level, it’s the perfect place to watch the action in the Dictator shoots.
 On a warm day, you can sit outside and luxuriate in the sun on the deck.
 The restaurant offers low-key fare, including burgers, bratwursts, and chili.
 It has a fun, local vibe.